biohazard999/Xenial.Framework/docs/guide/model-builders.md

 <<< @/guide/samples/DemoTaskBeforeModelBuilder.cs

 ::: tip
-EntityFramework classes should also work fine, but arn't officially supported yet.
+NonPersistent classes and EntityFramework do also work, but for simplicity we will focus on XPO business objects in this docs.
 :::

 ### Naming conventions